President Trump’s recent tweet claiming President Obama tapped his phone has caused many to ask, is the government be spying on me?

 Not Without a Warrant (in theory)

-The U.S. government has vast signals intelligence capabilities, but by law it cannot intentionally listen in on U.S. ‘persons’ (citizens and legal prominent residents) without a warrant.
+The U.S. government has vast signals intelligence capabilities, but by law it cannot intentionally listen in on U.S. persons without a warrant.
 To eavesdrop on your calls, the government would first need a warrant.
 To get it, they’ll need to persuade a judge that probable cause exists that you’ve committed a serious crime.
 Or, if they suspect you are an agent of a foreign power, they can also get what’s called a FISA warrant from the Foreign Intelligence Surveillance Court.
 Recently, legislative reforms further restricted federal surveillance powers and the NSA’s bulk metadata collection.

 However, the government routinely eavesdrops on foreigners’ phone calls.
 If your call is to a foreign national, especially one of interest to our intelligence services, there’s a chance the government could be listening.
 This is probably how they knew about the calls between Michael Flynn and Russian Ambassador Sergei Kislyak.
-It may also be the source of reports of calls between Russians and associates of Donald Trump (none of which have demonstrated any evidence of wrongdoing).
+It may also be the source of reports of calls between Russians and associates of Donald Trump.

-However, US intelligence agencies are supposed to do their best to ignore your side of the conversation under so-called “minimization” procedures intended to protect the privacy of Americans.
-Unless it is of significant intelligence value that the call was with you (as there was with Flynn), intelligence analysts are supposed to redact your name from any intelligence reports based on it.
+However, US intelligence agencies are supposed to do their best to ignore your side of the conversation.
+The law requires that they follow “minimization” procedures intended to protect the privacy of Americans.
+Minimization procedures generally require intelligence agencies to redact references to U.S. persons from any reporting.

 Somebody Else Might Be Listening

 Foreign governments, on the other hand, could care less about your privacy and have no such need for warrants.
-Their capabilities to intercept calls are probably more limited, at least within the U.S., but in their own countries, you can bet they do.
-Certainly when traveling overseas, and possibly in the U.S, it’s not unreasonable to assume your call might be intercepted.
+Their capabilities to intercept calls are probably more limited, at least within the U.S. But, abroad it’s a whole different story.
+If you’re traveling overseas, it’s not unreasonable to assume your call might be intercepted.

 To be safe, you can use an app like Signal that encrypts calls and texts.
 So, long as your phone itself isn’t compromised, anyone who intercepts your call will get only gibberish.
 If you’re careful, you can make it far less likely your phone is hijacked.